Would you like to work out, but lack time to go to the gym?

 What the heck are mini-workouts?

 They are short exercise sessions you carry out several times per day but are short enough that they don’t interfere with your normal routine.
 You can burn several hundred calories daily with micro-workouts, and feel better physically and mentally too.
 These fitness exercises can be any movement that increases your heartbeat and gets your blood flowing.

 Track Your Movements

-Get a fitness tracker, or a pedometer if you want to spend less, and wear it all day, counting your steps.
+Get a fitness tracker, or a pedometer if you want to spend less, and wear it all day, counting your steps while walking.
 Experts say you should aim for 10,000 steps per day to help you achieve fitness.
 Test yourself regularly to see if you meet this goal.
 Once you’re taking 10,000 steps per day, aim for adding another 1,000 steps each week until you reach 15,000.

 Studies link taking more steps daily with longevity.
 Makes sense, doesn’t it?
 Some of the most active cultures in the world, those that walk the most, have longer lifespans.

 Buy a small exercise bike from a sporting goods store and pedal while you watch your favorite television shows.
 Make it a rule that you will watch the TV only if you pedal.
 This is a win-win situation, because you’re turning sitting time into exercise time and doing something you enjoy while you do it.
 If you’re not interested in TV you could read a book, listen to an audio book or watch something on a tablet.
 There are plenty of ways to while away the time while getting some exercise in.
 If cycling isn’t your thing try a small rowing machine or cheap treadmill.

 Grab something quick and healthy to eat, instead of eating lunch at home or at the office.
 Walk as you eat your healthy snack during your lunch hour.
 You’ll relieve work-day stress and burn calories at the same time.
 The fresh air and movement will be good for you physically, and mentally too.
 Plus most people tend to eat less and feel less hungry when walking.